spack/spack/lib/spack/spack/cmd/installer/README.md

 ``spack make-installer -s spack-0.16.0 tmp``

-Either way, a file called ``Spack.msi`` will be created inside the ``tmp`` directory, which can then be run from Windows Explorer like any other installer.

 # Step 4: Run the installer

-...
+Regardless of your method, a file called ``Spack.msi`` will be created inside the ``tmp``directory, which can then be run from Windows Explorer like any other installer.
+After accepting the terms of service, select where on your computer you would like Spack installed, and after a few minutes Spack will be installed and ready for use.

+If your Spack installation needs to be modified, repaired, or uninstalled, you can do either of these things by rerunning Spack.msi.

+Running the installer also creates a shortcut on your desktop that,when launched, will load a console identical to ``spack_cmd``, but with its initial directory being wherever Spack was installed on your computer.
+Hence, the instructions in Step 5 can be done either in the ``spack_cmd`` console used in Steps 2 and 3 or the one built by the installer, whichever is more convenient.
+For brevity, we will continue using the former in this tutorial.

 # Step 5: Configure Spack and test